Willi Castro Player Props: Twins vs. Astros

 Willi Castro At The Plate

-- Castro will look to extend his four-game hitting streak.
-He's batting .353 with two homers over the course of his last games.
+- Castro will look to extend his five-game hitting streak.
+He's batting .444 with two homers during his last games.

-- In 9.4% of his games this season, he has hit a long ball, and 3.7% of his trips to the dish.
+- In 9.1% of his games this year, he has homered, and 3.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.